Syllabus for Groundwater and Runoff Modelling

 Mathematical description of basic processes: precipitation, evaporation, snow-melt, runoff, soil-water dynamics and groundwater recharge.
 Calibration, parameter optimisation, validation of run-off and groundwater models and their inherent uncertainty.
 Reservoir theory.
 Applications of HBV and Wasmod models.

 Aquifers, land subsidence and groundwater resource evaluation.
 Estimation of transmissivity and storativity by Theis and Jacobs methods.
 Contaminant (non-reactive and reactive solutes) transport in groundwater.
 Modelling of contaminant transport in groundwater.
 Parameter estimation and geostatistical/stochastic approach to groundwater modelling.
 Special topics in groundwater modelling.
 Exercise with MODFLOW and GMS packages.

-Course assessment consists of two written exams, one for groundwater ( 7 credits) and one for runoff ( 3 credits), along with approved project work and written and oral presentation of reports (5 credits).
+Course assessment includes two exams, one for groundwater (6 credits) and one for runoff (4 credits), along with obligatory activities (5 credits) such as written reports.

 - Latest syllabus (applies from Autumn 2019)